This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Add the yeast mixture, yogurt, salt and oil, knead the dough until the surface becomes smooth and shiny, about 10 minutes.
+- Making Naan Dough.
+Add the yeast mixture, yogurt, salt, and oil, and knead the dough until the surface becomes smooth and shiny, about 10 minutes.
 Cover the dough with a damp cloth and let it rise in a warm place (for example: beside the stove top or warm oven).
-The dough should double in size, about 1 hour.
+The dough should double in size in about 1 hour.

 Video